FAQ - Lithium

 A: The firmware defaults attempt to keep each cell between 3.47 volts (10% SoC) and 4.01 volts (85% SoC), with absolute max values between 3.01 volts (0% SoC) and 4.2 volts (100% SoC).

-A: These values can be changed (at your own risk) to any value between 1.1 & 5.0 volts.
+A: These values can be changed in firmware (at your own risk) to any value between 1.1 & 5.0 volts.

 Q: How many cells in series does LiBCM support?